-- Courtenay Poulden – leading Medical Negligence Lawyer (Plaintiff) – Sydney, 2015 and Leading Medical Negligence Compensation Lawyer (Plaintiff) – New South Wales, 2017
+- Courtenay Poulden – Leading Medical Negligence Lawyer (Plaintiff) – Sydney, 2015 and Leading Medical Negligence Compensation Lawyer (Plaintiff) – New South Wales, 2017

-- Scott Hall-Johnston – recommended Medical Negligence Lawyer (Plaintiff) – NSW, 2016; and
+- Scott Hall-Johnston – recommended Medical Negligence Lawyer (Plaintiff) – NSW, 2016.

 Just wanted to write a short “thank you” note.
 My experience with BPC has been more than I could ask for.
 You were very understanding with me and the result was fantastic.
 I can now begin to put my life back together.